jdlien/tailwindv4-missing-custom-props/README.md

 # tailwindv4-missing-custom-props

-Demonstration of missing props breaking in Firefox Stable v124
+## Demo: Missing props used without fallback value breaking in Firefox Stable v124

-In Tailwind v4 alpha 11, several styles do not work in current stable builds of Firefox (v124).
+In tailwindcss 4.0.0-alpha.11, several styles are not applied in current stable builds of Firefox (v124).
 The ones I've noticed thus far are:

 - space-x utilities
 - border utilities

 This is because Firefox v124 does not yet support the @property rule, and thus several CSS custom properties are undefined.

-Consequently, styles like space-x-_ and border-_ do not work in Firefox v124.
+Consequently, styles like space-x-_ and border-_ are not applied in Firefox v124.

-The properties are set by Tailwind v4 like this:
+The properties are set by Tailwind v4 like using @property rule like:

 ```css
 @property --tw-space-x-reverse {